-To be fair, there is only one type of casino located in Oregon, but thanks to a Federal law passed in the late 1980s, this single type of casino is more than capable of fulfilling the wants and needs of most every type of gambler.
+To be fair, there is only one type of casino located in Oregon, but thanks to a federal law passed in the late 1980s, this single type of casino is more than capable of fulfilling the wants and needs of almost every type of gambler.

 Chinook Winds Casino

 Indian Head Casino